Studio where we make the prints and books.

 Almost all of the images on the website can be fine art prints.
 Generally the prints can be made at any size, except if the origainal image has a size limitation based on its resolution.
 We won’t release anything that we are not proud to sign.

-We use a Canon 8400.
-It’s an archival ink, 12 color, 44” printer.
-Our favorite printing papers are 100% cotton rag archival papers, which have lasted for many centuries.
-We love the papers for their hand-feel, archival longevity, and gorgeous tone and color reproduction.
+We use a Canon 8400 archival printer.
+It’s uses 12 color,s of archival ink and prints up to 44” rolls.
+Our printing papers are 100% cotton rag archival papers.
+We love the papers for their hand-feel, archival longevity, and for their gorgeous tone and color reproduction.
 We also use Epson Signature printmaking papers as appropriate for our smaller prints..
-These are among the finest art printing papers.
+These are among the best art printing papers.
 We believe that the results are worth it!

-Currently we frame with Neilsen Bainbridge matte black frames with white conservation-grade window mats.
+Currently we frame with Neilsen matte black frames with white conservation-grade window mats.
 Our glass is UltraView AR UV protect glass - with a possible upgrade to Optium Museum Acrylic, which is less reflective and offers higher UV protection.
-Due to safety concerns, larger prints are not shipped with glass.
+Due to safety concerns, shipped framed prints always use UV acrylic glazing.

 Satisfaction

-All of our prints are made to order.
-With larger images we discuss with the customer whether the artwork will work at the desired size.
-We make test prints and do what we can to achieve a good result.
+All of our prints are made to order..
 Shopping at this website is different from buying from a merchant who has standard items.
 As such you cannot return a custom made print since there is much labor and expense producing it.
-If the artwork is unsatisfactory you can discuss options with us, and we try to be fair, but if we have done what you asked for, you cannot get a credit unless there is something obviously wrong with our work, like a stain or defect.
-We do our best to make the prints, that is our commitment to you.
-We can’t offer cash refunds but shop credits can be arranged if we feel that it is justified.
+If the artwork is unsatisfactory to you we can discuss options, and we try to be fair.
+We do our best to make our prints, that is our commitment to you.
+We can’t offer cash refunds but shop credits can be arranged if it is justified.
 All print orders must be prepaid.
+We sign and number our prints only when we feel they are the best we can do.

 Sizes and Prices